gitpress/adventures/middleman/01_building_your_first_static_site_with_middleman/_02_init.md

 Inside you will see futher folders for images, javascripts, layouts and stylesheets which are all pretty self explanatory

 > Explanation anyway.
 Example of layout included:

+you will also see an ebedded ruby HTML page that, on using the Middleman build command, will get wrapped into its layout.

 ```erb
 <!doctype html>